CH-Earth/summa/docs/installation/SUMMA_installation.md

     If you are using the `bash` shell, then you would set these environment variables with `export FC=gfortran` for example.
 You may need to modify the `Makefile` if you are using a different Fortran compiler or your setup is different.
 If someone wants to contribute an actual `configure` script that would be great.

-    * If you are compiling SUMMA using packages installed through Homebrew, then use the following entries in Part 0 of Makefile:
+    * If you are compiling SUMMA using packages installed through `Homebrew` with `gfortran`, then use the following entries in Part 0 of Makefile:
+    Date updated: May-2024
         ```
         FC = gfortran
         FC_EXE = gfortran